 Does it feel like the flame inside you is slowly burning out?
-Maybe you find yourself waking up more frequently at night to urinate?
-Have your muscles and body hair began to atrophy?
-You may think that these issues are an unavoidable part of getting older, but there’s actually a way to treat them.
+Maybe you find yourself waking up more frequently at night to urinate.
+Have your muscles and body hair begun to atrophy?
+You may think these issues are unavoidable in getting older, but there’s a way to treat them.

 Testosterone replacement therapy (TRT) is a medical procedure designed to help men with low levels of the male sex hormone testosterone.

-Testosterone replacement therapy (TRT) is a means of correcting low testosterone levels in men who are unable to produce normal levels.
+Testosterone replacement therapy (TRT) is a means of correcting low testosterone levels in men who cannot produce normal levels.

 Testosterone is a hormone produced by the body.
 It is responsible for growth and development in men.
-Testosterone levels can become low over time due to age, injury or disease.
-Testosterone replacement therapy (TRT) is considered to be an effective means of correcting low testosterone levels in men who are unable to produce normal levels.
+Testosterone levels can become low over time due to age, injury, or disease.
+Testosterone replacement therapy (TRT) is considered an effective means of correcting low testosterone levels in men who cannot produce normal levels.
 TRT may also be used by some women who have been diagnosed with conditions that cause them to produce abnormal amounts of testosterone, such as polycystic ovary syndrome (PCOS).

 The most common form of TRT is through injections.
 A healthcare provider will give you a shot containing testosterone into your hip or buttocks once every one to two weeks.
 The dose and frequency depend on your needs and the treatment plan you have developed with your doctor.

-The goal of treatment is to raise the level of testosterone in the body to a normal range, which should relieve symptoms and allow men to function normally.
+The goal of treatment is to raise the testosterone level in the body to a normal range, which should relieve symptoms and allow men to function normally.

 The goal of treatment, however, is not to raise testosterone levels to that of a teenage boy.
-Rather, it is to raise the level of testosterone in the body to a normal range, which should relieve symptoms and allow men to function normally.
+Rather, it is to raise the testosterone level in the body to a normal range, which should relieve symptoms and allow men to function normally.

 Testosterone replacement therapy (TRT) comes with some risks.
 Men considering TRT should discuss these risks with their doctors: